Albert-Gao/blog/source/_posts/how-to-use-redux-middleware-to-decouple-ajax-call.md

 ## Write a middleware step by step

-Although your business logic could different, but the pattern of a middleware could be the same.
+Although your business logic could be different, but the pattern of a middleware could be the same.

 ### 1. Write the middleware.
 Maybe you want to separate this in a single file?